Undergraduate Information and Degree Requirements

 Bachelor of Fine Arts Degree

 The Bachelor of Fine Arts degree is generally recognized as the professional undergraduate degree in the visual arts.
-Students are required to pass a portfolio review for admission to the B.F.A. program in the Department of Art.
-Once admitted, students opt for an emphasis in one of the following studio areas in the Department of Art: ceramics, drawing, graphic design, jewelry design and metalsmithing, painting, performance art, photography, printmaking, and sculpture.
+Students are required to pass a portfolio review for admission to the B.F.A. program in the Department of Art and Graphic Design.
+Once admitted, students opt for an emphasis in one of the following studio areas in the Department of Art and Graphic Design: ceramics, drawing, graphic design, jewelry design and metalsmithing, painting, performance art, photography, printmaking, and sculpture.
 During their senior year, candidates for this degree are required to present an exhibition of their creative works demonstrating competency in the studio arts.
-(See Department of Art for detailed information about this program.)
+(See Department of Art and Graphic Design for detailed information about this program.)

 A minimum of 122 semester hours is required to complete the B.F.A. degree.
 This degree does not provide for licensure to teach; additional hours are necessary to meet licensure requirements.